ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/genericFormLabelForNameError.md

-# Incorrect <label for=..> usage
+# Incorrect use of <label for=FORM_ELEMENT>

-The for-attribute should reference a labelable element by ID rather than by name.
+The label's for attribute refers to a `form` field by its `name`, not its `id`.
+This might prevent the browser from correctly autofilling the `form` and a11y from working correctly.

+To fix this issue, refer to `form` fields by their `id` attribute.